 Especially unique is their potential for harm to children, the blind, or partially sighted.
 The disabled or elderly pedestrian or bicycle rider and anyone with headphones is a sitting duck.
 Any of these conditions place a person at a higher risk of getting hit by one of these EVs.

 Due to lack of sound, the most dangerous vehicle to a blind pedestrian or average bike rider is electric cars.
 Most of all, data shows this risk is highest when the vehicle travels at a slow speed.
 Whether the car is pulling into traffic after a stop at a traffic sign, or signal, the danger is pronounced.
 People on foot are in grave danger.
-Also, this risk is high when exiting or entering parking spaces and driveways, backing up, or slowing down.
+This risk is also high when exiting or entering parking spaces and driveways, backing up, or slowing down.

 Of course, this assumes the number of electric vehicles stays the same.
 The number is unlikely to remain at its current amount.
 It is estimated by the year 2040, approximately 50 percent of all traffic on the road will be electric or hybrid.
 The current number is about 0.1% or one vehicle out of one thousand.